karllhughes/learn/_posts/2021-07-15-content-creation-agency.md

 At the same time, an agency can also be a faster and cheaper solution than hiring an internal team.
 You pay only for agreed deliverables and not the additional costs an employee requires, such as paid sick leave, healthcare, or retirement contributions.

-If your company would benefit from an agency handling your technical content, [get in touch with Draft.dev](https://draft.dev/call) and see how we can help you.
+If your company would benefit from a content creator agency handling your technical content, [get in touch with Draft.dev](https://draft.dev/call) and see how we can help you.